nuxt/icon/README.md

 - Custom SVG support (via Vue component, or via local SVG files)

 > [!NOTE]
-> You are viewing the `v0.7` beta version of this module, which is a complete rewrite for a better developer experience and performance.
+> You are viewing the `v1.0` version of this module, which is a complete rewrite for a better developer experience and performance.
 If you are migrating from `v0.6`, please check [this PR](https://github.com/nuxt-modules/icon/pull/154) for the full list of changes.

 ## Setup ⛓️